Your money-making expert. Financial journalist, TV and radio personality.

-Sure there is a LOT to writing a book and even more to getting people to read it.
+Sure, there’s a LOT to writing a book, and even more to getting people to read it.

 It may be true that ‘everyone has a book in them’ but many of those books should never see the light of day!

-Be aware that it takes a LOT of effort to market your book once you have mastered the work of actually writing it, designing it and turning it into a pdf.
+Be aware that it takes a lot of effort to market your book once you’ve mastered the work of actually writing it, designing it, and turning it into a PDF.

-If you are going to try to promote and sell it yourself you will need to:
+If you’re going to try to promote and sell it yourself you will need to:

 So, this is not an easy option, but if you think you have a really good idea for a book – particularly a non-fiction, how-to kind of book – then go for it.